Harish-2502/CCC-Team-72/elastic/README.md

 ## Accessing the ElasticSearch API and the Kibana User Interface

-To access services on the cluster, one has to use the `port-forward` command of `kubectl`:
+To access services on the cluster, one has to use the `port-forward` command of `kubectl` in a different shell:
 ```shell
 k port-forward service/elasticsearch-master -n elastic 9200:9200
 ```

-To access the Kibana user interface, one has to use the `port-forward` command of `kubectl`:
+To access the Kibana user interface, one has to use the `port-forward` command of `kubectl` (another shell):
 ```shell
 k port-forward service/kibana-kibana -n elastic 5601:5601
 ```